Workers Compensation Lawyers Serving Philadelphia and PA

 Specific loss payments come in the form of a lump sum payment, and they’re usually paid when an employee suffers an amputation, physical disfigurement, or the loss of a body part (including hands, feet, eyes, and ears).

-Depending on where you were scarred you may be eligible for compensation.
+Depending on where you were scared you may be eligible for compensation.
 Specifically, if a scar occurred while you were working and is on your head, neck or face, or if the scar occurred during surgery to treat a work-related injury, you may be able to collect benefits.
-Your lawyer will want to know the location of the scar, its size, and its disfiguring effects.
+Your Philadelphia workers compensation lawyer will want to know the location of the scar, its size, and its disfiguring effects.

 When an injury at work leads to an employee’s death, the victim’s surviving family members may be eligible for a death payment if they relied on the victim’s income for support.

-An experienced workers compensation lawyer will look at all of the factors of your injury to determine the amount of benefits you deserve.
-Only an experienced attorney with a duty to fight for your interests can provide a fair assessment of the value of your case.
+An experienced workers compensation attorney in Philadelphia will look at all of the factors of your injury to determine the amount of benefits you deserve.
+Only an experienced Philadelphia workers compensation lawyer with a duty to fight for your interests can provide a fair assessment of the value of your case.

 Frequent Questions That May Arise with a Workers Compensation Claim:

 PA law says that an employer has to provide workers compensation insurance for employees.
 When an employee suffers an injury at work, the employer’s workers compensation coverage will pay benefits to the injured employee.
-If your employer doesn’t have the required worker’s compensation insurance, it’s important to contact an experienced attorney as soon as possible to discuss your case.
+If your employer doesn’t have the required worker’s compensation insurance, it’s important to contact an experienced workers compensation attorney in Philadelphia as soon as possible to discuss your case.

 When an employee is injured at work, the first thing he or she might want to know is what types of injuries are covered by workers compensation.
 In short, most injuries or illnesses that happen at work and that have been caused by an accident or condition at the workplace are going to be covered under Pennsylvania workers compensation law.